elricstorm/rails-for-windows/README.md

 rewritten to remove the Ruby dependency.
 The Nu command line package management system was now to be called NuPack.
 It was eventually rebranded to NuGet.

-NuGet is the package manager for the Microsoft development platform including .NET.
+NuGet is the package manager for the open source Microsoft development platform including .NET.
 When you use NuGet to install a package, it copies the library files to your solution and automatically updates your project (adds references, change config files, etc.).
 If you remove a package, NuGet reverses whatever changes it made so that no clutter is left.